mathurpriyanshu/cis6930sp24-assignment0/README.md

 Name: Priyanshu Mathur

 # Assignment Description
 This Assignment is designed to fetch incident data from a PDF file containing daily incident summaries from the Norman Police Department's website.
-Here's an overview of its functionality:

-1. **Fetching PDF**: The `fetchincidents` function fetches the PDF file from the provided URL using `urllib.request` and returns a `BytesIO` object containing the file data.

-2. **Extracting Data from PDF**: The `extractincidents` function uses the `PdfReader` from the `pypdf` library to extract data from the PDF file.

-3. **Creating SQLite Database**: The `createdb` function establishes a connection to an SQLite database and creates a table named `incidents` to store incident data, including date, incident number, location, nature, and incident ORI.

-4. **Populating Database**: The `populatedb` function populates the SQLite database with data extracted from the PDF.
-It iterates over each page of the PDF, parses the text, extracts relevant information, and inserts it into the database table.

-5. **Main Function**: The `main` function orchestrates the execution of the entire process.
-It fetches the PDF, extracts data, creates/connects to the database, populates the database with incident data, executes a query to retrieve and print the count of incidents grouped by nature, and finally closes the database cursor.

-6. **Argument Parsing**: The script utilizes the `argparse` module to parse command-line arguments.
-It expects a single argument `--incidents`, representing the URL of the incident summary PDF file.
+We then store that data in a SQLite database after doing the extraction.

 # How to install